joelparkerhenderson/wordbooks/pages/thinking-hats/index.md

 * Blue Hat: This hat represents meta-cognitive thinking.
 When wearing this hat, individuals focus on the overall process, structure, and organization of the decision-making or problem-solving session.

 The Thinking Hats technique can be used in a variety of settings, from individual problem-solving to group decision-making.
-By using different hats to represent different ways of thinking, individuals can approach a problem from multiple perspectives and generate a variety of ideas and solutions.
-The Thinking Hats technique can be a valuable tool for improving communication, creativity, and decision-making in both personal and professional settings.
+Different hats help individuals approach a problem from different perspectives, to generate ideas.
+The Thinking Hats technique can help improve communication, creativity, and decision-making in personal and professional settings.